-FRS 116 replaces the existing FRS 17: Leases.
+SFRS(I) 16 replaces the existing FRS 17: Leases.
 It reforms lessee accounting by introducing a single lessee accounting model.
-Lessees are required to recognise all leases on their balance sheets to reflect their rights to use leased assets (a "right-of-use" asset) and the associated obligations for lease payments (a lease liability), with limited exemptions for short term leases (less than 12 months) and leases of low value items.
+Lessees are required to recognise all leases on their statement of financial position to reflect their rights to use leased assets (a "right-of-use" asset) and the associated obligations for lease payments (a lease liability), with limited exemptions for short term leases (less than 12 months) and leases of low value items.
+In addition, the nature of expenses related to those leases will change as SFRS(I) 16 replaces the straight-line operating lease expense with depreciation charge of right-of-use asset and interest expense on lease liability.
 The accounting for lessors will not change significantly.